I’m stepping way outside my box today. I can’t even see my comfort zone line, it’s so far in the distance.

 But because most people do want and need more energy, better sleep, more productivity, more happiness and more ease in their life, they dedicate their time and resources to quick fixes– eating more sugar, drinking more caffeine, and buying gym memberships that go unused.
+But they should check out the sleep calculator and find out how long they should be sleeping every night.
 That they grab whatever food is quickest, easiest, and requires the least amount of thought and time.

 Either way, eventually people go back to their old habits and feel worse than before.
 That the amount of time most people spend thinking, obsessing, planning or feeling guilty about food is thought of as normal.